What pregnant women should know about the COVID-19 vaccine

-Going forward, as pregnant individuals get a vaccine, the U.S. Food and Drug Administration will gather detailed information about its safety and effectiveness during pregnancy.
-The Centers for Disease Control and Prevention (CDC), along with other federal partners, will monitor new vaccines for serious side effects using existing vaccine safety monitoring systems.
-You can participate in this effort by enrolling in www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/vsafe.html.
-This program lets your health care professional check in daily for one week following your vaccination.
+If you are pregnant and have received a COVID-19 vaccine, the Centers for Disease Control and Prevention (CDC), along with other federal partners, will monitor you for serious side effects using existing vaccine safety monitoring systems.
+You can participate in this effort by enrolling in the V-safe After Vaccination Health Checker.
+This program will check in daily for one week following your vaccination.
 You can also report any side effects or concerns you might have.

 Q: What are the risks of getting COVID-19 while pregnant?

 Data have shown that COVID-19 infection puts pregnant people at increased risk of severe complications and even death.
 There has been a significant increase in COVID-19 cases due to the Delta variant.
 Recent data show that more than 95% of those who are hospitalized and/or dying from COVID-19 have remained unvaccinated.
 Compared with those who aren’t pregnant, COVID-19-infected pregnant people are:

 - 3 times more likely to need ICU care

 - 2 to 3 times more likely to need advanced life support and a breathing tube